Blazam-App/docs.blazam.org/docsource/admin/permissions.md

 #### Read Users/Groups
 The final permission that must be assigned to delegates is read access to users or groups to be able to add as a member of the parent group
 ## Mappings
-Mapping permissions is similar to default Active Directory permissions, but utilizing the powerful `Acces Level` component to ease and enhance the delegation process.
+Mapping permissions is similar to default Active Directory permissions, but utilizing the powerful `Access Level` component to ease and enhance the delegation process.

 ## Impersonation